solo-io/solo-cop/blogs/workspaces/README.md

 ![Wilcard Namespaces](./images/wildcard-namespaces.png)

+### Wildcard namespaces match labels
-* **Wildcard namespaces match labels** - Using a wildcard for all namespace within a cluster may include namespaces not intended to be managed by Gloo Mesh.
+Using a wildcard for all namespace within a cluster may include namespaces not intended to be managed by Gloo Mesh.
 You can filter the workspace using namespace label selectors.
 The below example only selects namespaces where Istio sidecars are enabled.

 ```yaml
 apiVersion: admin.gloo.solo.io/v2